-- ADT and AMSU intensity estimates work well for certain ranges of TC intensity, structure, and satellite scanning geometry and less well for others - Weighted averages of the estimates may produce a better result than any of the individual components.
-This is the basis of the CIMSS Satellite Consensus (SATCON) technique. - SATCON is used experimentally at the NHC.
+- ADT and microwave intensity estimates work well for certain ranges of TC intensity, structure, and satellite scanning geometry and less well for others. - Weighted averages of the estimates often produce a better result than any of the individual components.
+This is the basis of the CIMSS Satellite Consensus (SATCON) technique. - SATCON is used operationally at the NHC.